 Thanks to a grant from the Maine Humanities Council, the Margaret Chase Smith Foundation, and Mid-Coast Forum on Foreign Relations, we are partnering with USM Gorham to host a 3-part series of lectures on foreign policy called World in Your Library.
 This series will connect our community with Maine-based foreign policy experts, scholars, and practitioners who will give presentations on critical foreign policy issues selected by the library.

 Final Lecture - Wednesday, October 1st - 6:30pm

 Scott Erb | “Oil, Islam, and the Arab Spring”

 Americans are perplexed by the changes taking place in the Middle East, the growth of political Islam, and our dependency on oil.
 Yet these issues promise to become even more important in coming years, and will require a rethinking of U.S. foreign and economic policy.

 Scott Erb, a professor of Political Science at UMaine Farmington, specializing in international relations, foreign policy, and the European Union.
 Dr. Erb earned his PhD from the University of Minnesota in 1994 and has been at UMF since 1996.
 He published a book in 2003: German Foreign Policy: Navigating a New Era.
 His current research project involves investigating how the European Union can be a model for politics in the era of globalization.

 Fall and Winter Book Group

-Our book group will be back in full swing before you know it!
+Our book group is back in full swing!
 Join us!
 The group meets roughly every other Thursday at 10:00am and is a casual gathering.
 There's no need to attend every session so if you can't make it every week it's fine to pick and choose the sessions you'll attend.
-Here's the list of titles we'll be discussing later this year:
+Here's the list of remaining titles we'll be discussing: